 • Easy to go online.

-• It has the app market for enhanced functionality
+• Has the app market for enhanced functionality.

 • Has basic SEO options by default.